-Can taking a spiritual view of suicide help us stop men killing themselves?
+Can taking a spiritual view help us prevent male suicide?

 There is a male suicide crisis in Australia.
 It is killing one man every four hours, with each death creating a ripple effect that impacts his friends, family and wider community.